 Many racial and ethnic groups often experience disparities in health and healthcare.
-They may also face unique challenges in accessing healthcare due to linguistic, social or cultural differences.
-Culturally inclusive interventions are important to consider when selecting those that will be most effective among various racial/ethnic populations.
+They may also face unique challenges in accessing healthcare due to linguistic, social, or cultural differences.
+Culturally-inclusive interventions are important to consider when selecting those that will be most effective among various racial/ethnic populations.

 Noble County has the largest percentage of Hispanic/Latino population while Whitley County has the smallest (Table 2).
+Allen, Noble, and Kosciusko Counties have higher relative percentages of Hispanics/Latinos than the state, but far less than the nation.
 Blacks and African Americans make up 11.8% of the population in Allen County but less than 1% in each of the other six counties.
 Six of the seven counties have proportionally fewer Blacks and African Americans than the state and nation.
 People of other races and ethnicities are most numerous in Allen County (5.8%).
 Wabash and Whitley Counties are predominantly White; just 3.5% of their populations are nonwhite.
+Huntington County also has a predominantly White population.